-On July 6, 2013, options (exercisable for 10 years subject to vesting schedule as set out in the grant letter) to subscribe for an aggregate of 70,891,722 Shares were conditionally granted by the Company under the Pre-IPO Share Option Scheme to a total of 31 grantees, including one executive Director, two non-executive Directors, two independent non-executive Directors, five members of the senior management (excluding Directors) of the Group, one director of a subsidiary of the Company and 20 other employees of the Group.
+On July 6, 2013, options (exercisable for 10 years subject to vesting schedule as set out in the grant letter) to subscribe for an aggregate of 70,891,722 Shares were conditionally granted by the Company under the Pre-IPO Share Option Scheme to a total of 31 grantees, including one executive Director, two non-executive Directors, two independent nonexecutive Directors, five members of the senior management (excluding Directors) of the Group, one director of a subsidiary of the Company and 20 other employees of the Group.
 Such options were granted based on the performance of the grantees that have made important contributions or are important to the long term growth and profitability of the Group.
 Apart from the above share options, no options were granted under the Pre-IPO Share Option Scheme.
-In addition, no further options can be granted under the Pre-IPO Share Option Scheme is 49,347,126 Shares, representing approximately 2.95% of the issued share capital of the Company as at the date of this annual report.
+In addition, no further options can be granted under the Pre-IPO Share Option Scheme on or after the Listing Date.
+The total number of Shares currently available for issue under the Pre-IPO Share Option Scheme is 49,347,126 Shares, representing approximately 2.95% of the issued share capital of the Company as at the date of this annual report.